-Students have one week to complete the lab assignments and have them checked off by the TA. - Final Project: Students will work in groups in a Final Project.
+Students have one week to complete the lab assignments and have them checked off by the TA.

+• Final Project: Students will work in groups (up to 4) in a Final Project.
 Each group will prepare an oral presentation and submit a final report.
-Presentations will take place on April 14th and April 16th.
+Presentations will take place on November 29th and December 1st.